 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), ("ASU 2016-02").
 The purpose of ASU 2016-02 is to provide financial statement users a better understanding of the amount, timing, and uncertainty of cash flows arising from leases.
 The adoption of ASU 2016-02 will result in the recognition of a right-of-use asset and a lease liability for most operating leases.
 New disclosure requirements include qualitative and quantitative information about the amounts recorded in the financial statements.
 In September 2017, the FASB issued ASU 2017-13, Revenue Recognition (Topic 605), Revenue from Contracts with Customers (Topic 606), Leases (Topic 840), and Leases (Topic 842), which provides additional implementation guidance on the previously issued ASU 2016-02 Leases (Topic 842).
+ASU 2016-02 requires a lesse to recognize assets and liabilities on the balance sheet for leases with lease terms greater than 12 months.
 ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
 ASU 2016-02 requires a modified retrospective transition by means of a cumulative-effect adjustment to retained earnings as of the beginning of the fiscal year in which the guidance is effective with the option to elect certain practical expedients.
-Early adoption is permitted.
+Early adoption was permitted.
 On April 1, 2019, the Company adopted this standard.
-See Note 16-Leases for additional discussion of the impact of the adoption of ASU 2016-02.
+See Note 16 - Leases for additional discussion of the impact of the adoption of ASU 2016-02.

 In June 2018, the FASB issued ASU 2018-07, "Share-Based Payment Arrangements with Nonemployees" (Topic 505), ("ASU 2018-07").
 ASU 2018-07 simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under ASU 2018-07, most of the guidance on such payments to nonemployees will be aligned with the requirements for share-based payments granted to employees.
 Under the ASU 2018-07, the measurement of equity-classified nonemployee share-based payments will be fixed on the grant date, as defined in ASC 718, and will use the term nonemployee vesting period, rather than requisite service period.
 The amendments in this update are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-Early adoption is permitted if financial statements have not yet been issued.
 The Company adopted ASU 2018-07 on April 1, 2019 and it did not have a material impact on the Company's condensed consolidated financial statements.

 On August 17, 2018, the SEC issued Release No. 33-10532, "Disclosure Update and Simplification", ("Release No. 33-10532") which amends certain redundant, duplicative, outdated, superseded or overlapping disclosure requirements.
 The amendments in this rule are intended to facilitate the disclosure of information to investors and to simplify compliance without significantly impacting the mix of information provided to investors.
-The amendments also expand the disclosure requirements regarding the analysis of stockholders' equity for interim financial statements, in which entities will be required to present a reconciliation for each period for which a statement of comprehensive income is required to be filed.
+The amendments also expand the disclosure requirements regarding the analysis of stockholders' equity for interim financial statements, pursuant to which entities are required to present a reconciliation for each period for which a statement of comprehensive income is required to be filed.
 The final rule became effective on November 5, 2018, however the SEC announced that it would not object if a filer's first presentation of the changes in stockholders' equity were included in its Form 10-Q for the quarter that begins after the effective date of the amendments.
 The Company adopted Release No. 33-10532 on April 1, 2019 and it did not have a material impact on the Company's financial disclosures.